 - Once you have completed your study/research, keep all records including signed consent documents on record for 3 years after the conclusion of your study.

-When UCCS research involves human subject research participants the IRB may consider research design under 45 CFR 46.111 other ethical codes; such as, the Nuremberg Code and the Declaration of Helsinki to address the IRB's obligation to review the design or other aspects of a protocol/study that may affect the scientific quality of the research .
+When UCCS research involves human subject research participants, the IRB may consider research design under 45 CFR 46.111 and other ethical codes, such as the Nuremberg Code and the Declaration of Helsinki, to address the IRB's obligation to review the design or other aspects of a protocol/study that may affect the scientific quality of the research.
 IRB reviewers may ask questions about study design to better understand what researchers are proposing.
 The IRB reviews research to ensure that:

 - The potential risks of the research are justified by the potential benefits.

 Yes, unless specific criteria for the exception are met.
 There is a parental permission requirement for each of the four categories of allowable research.
-With this in mind, under certain circumstances the IRB may waive the requirements for obtaining parental or guardian permission it makes and documents the findings under either 45 CFR 46.116(c) or (d).
+With this in mind, under certain circumstances the IRB may waive the requirements for obtaining parental or guardian permission if it reviews and documents the requirements under .

 It depends which of the 4 categories of review are determined (described above).
 Permission from one parent may be sufficient for research conducted under 46.404 or 46.405.
 Research conducted under 46.406 and 46.407 permission must be obtained from both parents, unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child.

-There is no absolute regulatory or ethical standard for assent.
-45 CFR 46.408(a) requires that "adequate provisions are made for soliciting the assent of the children, when in the judgment of the IRB the children are capable of providing assent."
+There is no absolute regulatory or ethical standard for assent. requires that "adequate provisions are made for soliciting the assent of the children, when in the judgment of the IRB the children are capable of providing assent."
 In short, it is determined by the IRB reviewing the protocol.
-But some guidance is offered: "In determining whether children are capable of assenting, the IRB shall take into account the ages, maturity, and psychological state of the children involved."
+However, some guidance is offered: "In determining whether children are capable of assenting, the IRB shall take into account the ages, maturity, and psychological state of the children involved."

 Taking this guidance into account, UCCS's IRB typically requires researchers to obtain written assent from all subjects between the ages of 6 and 18 (or age of consent when the research is taking place) unless a clear justification of waiver or alteration of assent is provided and approved.

-There is no absolute regulatory or ethical standard for documentation of assent.
-45 CFR 46.408(e) states: "When the IRB determines that assent is required, it shall also determine whether and how assent must be documented."
+There is no absolute regulatory or ethical standard for documentation of assent. states: "When the IRB determines that assent is required, it shall also determine whether and how assent must be documented."

 The IRB expects investigators to describe what they are doing about assent of minors in research, and how they're documenting it.
 In many cases, the researcher will be asked to use the UCCS "IRB Assent Form" template.